 That's Gackt, formerly of Malice Mizer and now of... himself, I guess.
 This is another case where it's hard to see exactly what was done but most Japanese generally agree that he's had some work.
 His eyes definitely look different, and his entire face is thinner and more defined (and no, he doesn't appear to have otherwise lost weight - he was always thin).
 Maybe some cheekbone and jaw work?
 I'm not sure if Gackt himself has ever confirmed it, but the guy is such a prankster and con artist that nobody takes anything he says seriously... meaning even if he said he'd done it outright, it'd probably convince more people of the opposite.

-In all of these cases, most people I've seen agree that the artists in question look better than they did before, although the differences are so subtle that a lot of people don't seem to notice a difference until they look back at some old pictures or footage.
+In all of these cases, most people I've talked to agree that the artists in question look better than they did before, although the differences are so subtle that a lot of people don't seem to notice it until they look back at some old pictures or footage.
 Then they have that "wait... what?" moment.

 I'm sure you could find cases where the opposite is true and the work done was not an improvement, but certain procedures are so common in Japan now that they're almost pre-requisites for having a singing career.
 If you suddenly notice a famous person from there becoming a lot more attractive when you never noticed them before, you can almost be assured that it's not just makeup.